 You can re-focus the election conversation to issues of poverty and justice

 God asks us to care for the poor.
-Elected officials work for us, and will be our voice when it comes to issues of poverty and justice — such as girls’ education, clean water, human trafficking, or response to war and conflict.
+Elected officials work for us and will be our voice when it comes to issues of poverty and justice — such as girls’ education, clean water, human trafficking, and our global response to the coronavirus pandemic.
 So what do you want to say?

 You can start a meaningful conversation